 Storage and Handling

 Store and use liquid nitrogen containers with adequate ventilation.
-Do not store containers in confined areas or in areas unprotected from the extremes of weather.
+Do not store containers in confined areas or in areas unprotected from the extremes of weather unless the container is permanent and designed for outside storage.
 Cryogenic containers are equipped with pressure relief devices designed to control the internal pressure.
 Under normal condition these containers will periodically vent product.
 Do not plug, remove or tamper with any pressure relief device.

 Cryogenic containers must be stored, handled, and transported in the upright position.
 When moving never tip, slide, or roll containers on their side.
 Use a suitable hand truck for moving smaller containers.
 Move larger container by pushing, not pulling.